bittricky/userscripts/currency-converter/README.md

 2. Look for a green circular button in the bottom right corner of the page
 3. Click this button to open the currency converter
 4. Enter the amount you want to convert
-5. Select the source currency (default: USD)
+5. Enter the source currency code (e.g., USD, EUR, GBP)
-6. Select the target currency (default: EUR)
+6. Enter the target currency code (e.g., JPY, CNY, INR)
 7. Click "Convert" or press Enter
 8. View the conversion result
-9. To swap currencies, click the exchange icon between the dropdown menus
+9. To swap currencies, click the exchange icon between the input fields
-10. To hide the converter, click the minimize button, close button, or the toggle button again
+10. To hide the converter, click the close button or the toggle button again

 ## Technical Details